 Provides undergraduate students and recent graduates with 12-week opportunities to conduct research with scientists or other mentors in the Great Lakes region.

-Provides tuition support for undergraduate and graduate students studying marine-related fields or working with remotely operated vehicles (ROVs) or both.
+Provides tuition support for undergraduate and graduate students studying marine-related fields.

 Masters of Environmental Studies at Evergreen College (MES)